Bill Kuisle

 Bill Kuisle (born January 11, 1958) is a Republican politician and farmer from Minnesota.

 Kuisle earned an associate of arts degree from Rochester Community College and attended University of Wisconsin, River Falls.
-He graduated from Cardinal Stritch University with a degree in Business Management.
-He was a commissioner for Olmsted County before serving as a state legislator from 1996 to 2004.
-Jeff Johnson selected Kuisle as a running mate in his 2014 bid for Governor.
+He graduated from Cardinal Stritch University with a degree in business management.
+He was a commissioner for Olmsted County before being elected as a state legislator from 1996 to 2004.
+Jeff Johnson selected Kuisle as a running mate in his 2014 bid for governor.